Cool stuff that didn’t belong anywhere else.

 The bottom picture concentrates on the key constellations.
 The Milky Way has for some reason vanished.
 Orion has been modified into a cowboy with a lasso to catch the bull, which is Utena; Taurus compares Utena to Nanami.
 Anthy stands between them, tied to both.
 The stars hanging from Orion’s belt, his hunting knife, we can take as the metaphorical prince’s sword to pierce Utena (which has already happened at the time of the phone call; now the sword is drooping).
 The bull has become unrecognizable; it seems to have been changed into the monster that hatched from Nanami’s egg in episode 27, or it could be horned Utena trailing her hair—or make up your own.
 The two topmost stars are traditionally the bull’s horns.
 The tight cluster of stars at Taurus’s far end are the Pleiades, whose lore Utena heard from Akio and repeats to Anthy in episode 21, the Keiko episode.
 I don’t know what the Pleiades mean.

 Taurus can be read differently.
 The bull Taurus comes from the myth of Europa and the bull: Zeus fell in love with mortal princess Europa, so he did the logical thing and turned himself into a bull to court her.
 Zeus made such an alluring bull that Europa decided to ride him, and Zeus then carried her across the ocean to Crete and raped her (in Greek myth, kidnapping and rape are generally the same thing).
 Later, to honor Europa, Zeus modestly placed a representation of himself as the bull into the sky as the constellation Taurus.
 The story of the First Seduction is closely parallel to the myth: Akio lures Utena into riding in his car, kidnaps her to a hotel room and rapes her.
 In this reading, Taurus=Akio and Europa=Utena.
+We can read the cowboy Orion as Utena roping her bull to go for a ride.
 The bull is simultaneously Nanami, Utena, and Akio.

 Europa bears children to Zeus.
 It’s a hint that Utena may become pregnant.